Quantum Mechanics in Terms of Realism

-The mathematical difficulties of present-day quantum theory arise with the attempt to extend nonrelativistic quantum mechanics into the relativistic domain, that is, into quantum electrodynamics and relativistic quantum field theory.
-Here, divergent integrals have shown up in the perturbation expansions as solutions of the basic equations.
-Even if these integrals are made finite by means of the renormalization procedures or are avoided by means of Epstein-Glaser methods,$^{(5)}$ nobody knows whether the expansions converge, and nobody has found an exact solution of the equations including interactions in the real world of 3+1 dimensions, although enormous efforts have been undertaken.$^{(6-8)}$ This raises the suspicion that the solution will lie in an entirely different direction.
-Thus Dirac writes:

-{\narrower I feel pretty sure that the changes which will be needed to get over the present difficulties facing quantum theory and appearing as a resistance between the quantum theory and relativity will be very drastic just as drastic as the change from Bohr orbits to the quantum mechanics of Heisenberg and Schr\"odinger and therefore one should not become too much attached to the present quantum mechanics.
+The present-day mathematical difficulties arise with the attempt to extend nonrelativistic quantum mechanics into the relativistic domain, that is, into quantum electrodynamics and relativistic quantum field theory.
+Here, marvelous successes in nuclear and particle physics and relativistic quantum field theory have been obtained.
+Nevertheless, divergent integrals have shown up in the perturbation expansions as solutions of the basic equations.
+Even if these integrals are made finite by means of renormalization procedures or are avoided by means of Epstein-Glaser methods \cite{Eps}, \cite{Scha} nobody knows whether the expansions converge, and nobody has found an exact solution of the equations including interactions in the real world of 3+1 dimensions, although enormous efforts have been undertaken \cite{Jau}, \cite[Sec.~11.1]{Bjo}.
+Thus Dirac \cite{Dir72}, \cite{Dir81} writes: \begin{quote} I feel pretty sure that the changes which will be needed to get over the present difficulties facing quantum theory and appearing as a resistance between the quantum theory and relativity will be very drastic just as drastic as the change from Bohr orbits to the quantum mechanics of Heisenberg and Schr\"odinger and therefore one should not become too much attached to the present quantum mechanics.
 One shouldn't build up ones whole philosophy as though this present quantum mechanics were the last word.
-If one does that, one is on very uncertain ground and one will in some future time have to change one's standpoint entirely.$^{(9)}$ }
+If one does that, one is on very uncertain ground and one will in some future time have to change one's standpoint entirely. \end{quote} In the present paper we are, however, only concerned with nonrelativistic quantum mechanics.

 {\bf 1.2~~Realism}